wilbowma/cunittest/README.md

 classes in unittest don't use *args and **kwargs in some of the run methods.

+cunittest works with 2.6 and 2.7, as far as I know.
+There are probably bugs or missing features.
+Feel free to make issues.

 Usage
 ===
 See the example.py for usage.
 I've tried to ensure it's use and